 The credit card company will sometimes be able to do something so that transaction can go through one time.
 This act can increase that hidden business score, hopefully reducing the possibility that a similar checkout situation is rejected in the future.

 Sometimes, the payment gateway (we know for sure this is true of PayPal and Stripe) will have extra information in their logs about why something was denied.
 So try calling your gateway and ask for details on the failed transaction (it helps to have the last 4 digits of the customer’s card number if they are willing to share this with you).
-But usually there isn’t that much more information.
+But often there isn’t that much more information about the credit card failures.

 If you’ve mediated a similar situation on your own site and have any words of wisdom, please post in the comments below.
 I’m interested to hear about other cases where a valid card has failed – any what steps you took to resolve it.